lws803/FreeRTOS_experiments/cheatsheets/task_management.md

 ## Process in Memory
 When a process is spawned, **text** and **data** is fixed while **heap** is dynamic
-Each thread will have its own stack but threads in the same process will share the same *heap*
+Each thread will have its own stack but threads in the same process will share the same *heap*, each process will get its own **heap**
 Stack can grow especially during recursion calls

 ## Process control block